ahmedemam/Database-Engine-Shell/README.md

 ## Database Engine
-You can use the following commands ( case sensitive ) CREATE DATABASE db_name
+You can use the following commands ( case sensitive )\n CREATE DATABASE db_name
 USE DATABASE db_name
 DROP DATABASE db_name